|

 Breakfast.
 Tours

-of the entire farm, on foot or on horseback, are a typical part
+of the entire farm, on foot or on horse, are a typical part of

-of every guest's stay.
-You are usually privately escorted by
+every guest's stay.
+You are usually privately escorted by a Plaza

 factory and stables.
 The hacienda is as famous for